Environmental indicators

 Scope 1 and 2 emissions

-The Group’s scope 1 and 2 emissions for 2022 were 117,344 tCO2e (including energy consumption by our offices, palm oil estates and mills, emissions from POME, application of EFB and fertiliser, and excluding historical land-use change, emissions from peat, and carbon sequestration).
+The Group’s scope 1 and 2 emissions for 2024 were 200,400 tCO2e (including energy consumption by our offices, palm-oil estates and mills, emissions from POME, land-use change (LUC), and application of empty fruit bunches (“efb”) and fertiliser).

 Scope 3 emissions

-The Group’s scope 3 emissions for 2022 were 2,275,183 tCO2e (95% of Group emissions in 2022), including all applicable Scope 3 categories (12 of the 15 GHG Protocol Scope 3 categories are applicable to the business).
-Of our scope 3 emissions, 87% come from the further processing of the products that the Group sells (category 10).
+The Group’s scope 3 emissions for 2024 were 1,589,300 tCO2e, representing 89% of total emissions.
+Our calculation of scope 3 emissions includes all applicable scope 3 categories (12 of the 15 GHG Protocol scope 3 categories are applicable to the business).
+Of our scope 3 emissions, 74% come from the further processing of the products that the Group sells (category 10).

 Reduction in GHG emissions